ajthinking/github-selective-scraper/readme.md

 # github-selective-scraper

 Scrape subsets of github repositories.
-Warning - this is a work in progress.

 ## Installation
 First, make sure you have anaconda installed.
 Then